 A: In an endoscopic brow lift, there are usually no visible incisions.
 The incisions in the scalp are small enough that they will likely be undetectable after a few months, even by your hairdresser.
 Unlike many other surgeons, Dr. Mark Richards uses no screws or devices to suspend the brow as these devices can cause pain and hair loss.

-If you would like to bring your worried, angry-looking brow in line with your true personality, please contact the office of Dr. Mark E. Richards in Maryland today to learn more about how this procedure can help you.
+If you would like to bring your changing brow more in line with your true personality, please contact the office of Dr. Richards today to learn more about how this procedure can help you.